raphgm/spring-react-example/README.md

 # Microservices Task

-Here’s a comprehensive `README.md` file for your project that outlines the steps taken to separate the code into backend and frontend and build the Docker images with Docker Compose.
+This `README.md` outlines the steps taken to separate the code into backend and frontend and build the Docker images with Docker Compose.

 ## Task Objective